microtrain/bootcamp/13-Express/10-ReverseProxy.md

 * [Advantages of a reverse proxy in front of Node.JS ](https://stackoverflow.com/questions/6763571/advantages-of-a-reverse-proxy-in-front-of-node-js)
 * [Production best practices: performance and reliability](https://expressjs.com/en/advanced/best-practice-performance.html)
-* (Using nginx as a reverse proxy in front of your Node.js application)[http://www.nikola-breznjak.com/blog/javascript/nodejs/using-nginx-as-a-reverse-proxy-in-front-of-your-node-js-application/]
+* (Using Nginx as a reverse proxy in front of your Node.js application)[http://www.nikola-breznjak.com/blog/javascript/nodejs/using-nginx-as-a-reverse-proxy-in-front-of-your-node-js-application/]
 * [Expose Node.js on an IIS Server by Reverse Proxying With ARR](https://adamtuttle.codes/add-node-to-existing-iis-server/)

 [Next: PM2](11-PM2.md)